 Throughout its life, the primary role of HP in Australia has been to sell, service and support products that were made overseas.
-The most successful local initiative ever undertaken by HP in Australia was the Australian Telecommunications Operation (ATO), founded in the late 1980s.
+The most successful local initiative ever undertaken by HP in Australia was the Australian Telecom Operation (ATO), founded in the late 1980s.
 The ATO designed and manufactured all of HP’s high-end telecommunications test equipment in Melbourne for sales worldwide.
-By the end of the 1990s, the ATO was exporting over $100M per year.
-As an instrument business, the ATO went with Agilent when the companies split in 1998.
+By the end of the 1990s, the operation had become the Advanced Networks Division (AND) and was exporting over $100M per year.
+As an instrument business, AND went with Agilent when the companies split in 1998.

 Prior to 2000, the most significant Australian initiative ever undertaken by HP in the computer business was the Australian Software Operation (ASO).
 In 1983, the government of Victoria wanted to help sponsor the development of a computer application for small manufacturers to assist the competitiveness of that segment of the economy.
 HP was selected as the partner for this initiative and it began work on the project.
 Progress was slow and in May of 1984, HP established a separate business unit (the ASO) to focus on the project.
 John Cromie was appointed to head the 6-person operation in a small leased office at 50 Lexton Road in Box Hill, a suburb of Melbourne.
 The other original members of the ASO included: Rose-Marie Todes, Steven Chadd, Margaret Cato-Smith, Rod Kendall and Bill Kither.
 In December of 1985, the ASO moved about 8 kilometers to its final home at 29 Ringwood Street in Ringwood.

 |The first home of the ASO was 50 Lexton Road